puzzle/gitlab-ci-cd-training/content/en/docs/11/security.md

 sectionnumber: 11
 ---

 GitLab offers a wide support for security issues.
-In this lab we will cover the GitLabs internal security templates first, and then we will show you how to include custom security tools into your pipeline.
+In this lab, we will cover the GitLabs internal security templates first, and then we will show you how to include custom security tools into your pipeline.

 ## Task {{% param sectionnumber %}}.1: Security Template Lab

-In this lab we will show you how to extend a job with an other job from a shared template.
+In this lab we will show you how to extend a job with another job from a shared template.
 Execute following tasks

 * Include the template `Security/SAST.gitlab-ci.yml`